Interstellar-Network/Interstellar-Book/src/Mobile_App.md

 It also include an IPFS client to retrieve the cid of the [Visual Cryptography Display](./VC-GC.md) i.e the one-time [Garbled Circuit](,/GC.md) program generated for each transaction  by the [Garbled Circuit Factory](./GCF.md).

-The previous circuit is used to compose the[Trusted Authenticated User Interface](./TAUI.md) i.e `Secure UI Screen` that evaluates the circuit and render it to enable the user to confirm a transaction with a `one-time code`
+The previous circuit is used to compose the [Trusted Authenticated User Interface](./TAUI.md) i.e `Secure UI Screen` that evaluates and renders the circuit to enable the user to confirm a transaction/sensitive operation with a `one-time code`

-In order to do that this secure UI layer relies on a circuit evaluator and a renderer to display the result of its evaluation directly to the framebuffer.
+In order to ensure that this secure UI layer relies on a garbled circuit evaluator and a renderer to display the result of its evaluation directly to the framebuffer.